Dani Sordo

-Daniel "Dani" Sordo Castillo (born 2 May 1983) is a Spanish rally driver.
+Daniel Sordo Castillo (born 2 May 1983) is a Spanish rally driver.
 He competes in the World Rally Championship for Hyundai Motorsport.
 He achieved his first WRC victory at the 2013 Rallye Deutschland.

 Career

 Sordo began in motocross when he was 12 years old, but also experienced success in hillclimbing, karting and touring cars.
 He first drove in a World Rally Championship event at the Rally Catalunya, the Spanish round of the series, in 2003 in a Mitsubishi Lancer Evo VII, finishing 18th overall.
 He won the Spanish Junior Championship that year, and retained the title in 2004, while also accumulating further international experience at the WRC events in Argentina (retired), Germany (19th), France (13th) and Spain (20th).

-In this last event, he switched from the Lancer Evo to a Citroën C2 S1600, and for 2005 he committed to a full season driving the C2 in the Junior World Rally Championship (JWRC) with Belgium's Kronos Racing team.
+In this last event, Sordo switched from the Lancer Evo to a Citroën C2 S1600, and for 2005 he committed to a full season driving the C2 in the Junior World Rally Championship (JWRC) with Belgium's Kronos Racing team.
 He also switched co-drivers, pairing with Marc Martí, the former co-driver of double World Champion Carlos Sainz.
 Victories in Sardinia, Finland, Germany and Spain brought him the junior world title.

 Sordo driving a Citroën Xsara WRC at the 2006 Rally Japan.

 These showings earned Sordo a subsequent drive in a Kronos Total Citroën-prepared Xsara World Rally Car as the team's third driver in the 2006 season, although the initial plan - latterly dropped - was for the Spaniard to combine a piecemeal World Rally Car programme with a simultaneous defence of the JWRC title in the C2.

-His early results though, including successive podiums at the Rally Catalunya and the Rallye de France, proved sufficient to not only expand his complement of contested events, but also ensure promotion to the second driver berth from the Rallye Deutschland onwards, alongside Sébastien Loeb and ahead of team-mate Xavier Pons.
+Sordo's early results though, including successive podiums at the Rally Catalunya and the Rallye de France, proved sufficient to not only expand his complement of contested events, but also ensure promotion to the second driver berth from the Rallye Deutschland onwards, alongside Sébastien Loeb and ahead of team-mate Xavier Pons.
 Sordo finished the 2006 season with four podium places, 49 points and a fifth overall in the drivers' world championship.

 Sordo driving a Citroën C4 WRC at the 2010 Rally Finland.

 Sordo driving a Hyundai i20 WRC at the 2015 Rally de Portugal.

 Sordo driving a Hyundai i20 WRC at the 2016 Rally de Portugal.

 Sordo in his Hyundai i20 WRC for the 2018 Rallye Deutschland.

 Citroën Sport then announced that Sordo will be their second driver for their 2007 season works team return.
 Sébastien Loeb would lead the team's push to win another title, this time using the C4 instead of Xsara.
 Sordo started the season with a second place at the 2007 Monte Carlo Rally and went on to finish on the podium six more times; in Portugal, Italy, Spain, where he also led a WRC event for the first time in his career, France, Japan and Ireland.
 With 65 points, he placed fourth overall in the drivers' championship, behind his teammate Loeb and BP Ford World Rally Team's Marcus Grönholm and Mikko Hirvonen.